 The mlrun config set command sets configuration parameters in mlrun default or the specified environment file.
 By default, it stores all of the configuration into the default environment file, and your own environment file does not need editing.
-The default environment file is created by default at ~/.mlrun.env for Linux and %USERPROFILE%/. mlrun.env for Windows.
+The default environment file is created by default at ~/.mlrun.env.